MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/display-and-use-the-file-dialog-box.md

 ---

-# Display and Use the File Dialog Box
+# Display and use the File dialog box

-The  **[FileDialog](../../../api/Access.Application.FileDialog.md)** object allows you to display the file dialog box used by Access and to determine what files were selected by the user.
+The **[FileDialog](../../../api/Access.Application.FileDialog.md)** object allows you to display the File dialog box used by Access and to determine what files were selected by the user.
 The **[SelectedItems](../../../api/Office.FileDialog.SelectedItems.md)** property of the **FileDialog** object contains the paths to the files selected by the user.
 By using a **For...Each** loop, you can enumerate this collection and display each file; the SelectedItems property constructs and returns an iterator over the collection.

 The following example adds the files selected by the user to a list box named FileList.

+> [!NOTE]
- **Note**  This example requires a reference to the Microsoft Office 12.0 Object Library.
+> This example requires a reference to the Microsoft Office 12.0 Object Library.

 ```vb
 Private Sub cmdFileDialog_Click()